NyteshadeXT/PF2e-Core-Vault/1-GM Toolkit/Idea Book/Enhanced Chimeracrafting Ideas.md

 **Mechanics:**

-- After slaying 5 creatures with the [[poison]] trait while wielding a Venomlash Blade, unlock a new active ability.
+- After slaying 5 creatures with the [[3-Rules/Trait Reference/P/poison]] trait while wielding a Venomlash Blade, unlock a new active ability.

 - Use a **bonded essence score** tracked per item to evolve it at set thresholds.